FDA staff finds no new safety problems with Glaxo's asthma drug

 Vilanterol belongs to a class of compounds called long-acting beta-adrenoceptor agonists (LABA) that have historically been linked to asthma-related deaths.
 Glaxo licensed vilanterol from Theravance Inc in 2002.

-Data showing Breo Ellipta’s LABA component delayed the worsening of asthma symptoms could sway the FDA panel in its favour, analysts from Robert W. Baird & Co said last week.
+Data showing Breo Ellipta’s LABA component delayed the worsening of asthma symptoms could sway the FDA panel in its favor, analysts from Robert W. Baird & Co said last week.

 The FDA staff said on Tuesday there were no asthma-related deaths in Breo Ellipta studies it reviewed and that data on asthma-related hospitalizations were not observed uniformly in the 23 studies that Glaxo conducted.